North London Collegiate School Dubai, Mohammed Bin Rashid Al Maktoum City

 Our general view is that the International Baccalaureate is a world class offer, and will not in any way disadvantage children.
 However, ideally, as is the case with the UK parent, and particularly given the level of fees and economies of scale that will come from such a large school, we would have hoped for parallel stream Al Level provision too, this enabling children, for whom it is appropriate, to specialise.

-The Principal of NLCS Dubai, Mr Daniel Lewis, offers prospective parents another critical guarantee – and indicates that both Sobha and NLCS in the UK are leaving nothing to chance.
-He has been recruited directly from the UK school where he has taught since 2002 (initially in English and Drama).
+Founding Principal of North London Collegiate School Dubai, Mr Daniel Lewis, was recruited directly from the UK school where he had taught since 2002 (initially in English and Drama).
 He contributed to the design and specification of the UK school’s (outstanding) Performing Arts Centre and in 2009 became director of all the school’s extra-curricular activities.
 Perhaps, most critically, he was, in 2010, given responsibility for delivering the NLCS Jeju project and has managed monitoring an inspections of the Jeju school since.

 Music and Performing Arts